 Despite the growth in federal and state dollars to fund pre-school programs over the last decade, many low income children still do not receive services.
 While there is growing evidence that a quality preschool experience has positive benefits for all children, regardless of income status, race or ethnicity, public funding for universal pre-kindergarten is limited, and the quality of many preschool programs is, according to the National Institute for Early Education Research (NIER) far from adequate.
-Studies of center-based early care facilities have found that over 86 percent provide "mediocre or poor-quality care."
+The Studies of center-based early care facilities have found that over 86 percent provide "mediocre or poor-quality care."
 While over half of the nation's 3 and 4 year-olds are cared for by someone other than their parents during part of their waking hours, the ability to attend a quality preschool setting continues to depend largely on what parents can afford and where they live.
 According to the NIER, early education is largely a private "non-system" for which families pay about 60 percent of the costs of child care, combined government programs pay about 39 percent and the private sector contributes less than 1 percent.
 Parents in the United States bear twice as much of the cost of early learning and child care as their counterparts in other developed countries.
+The section of the cost of early learning and child care as their counterparts in other developed countries.